Clivern/Pentheus/README.md

     </p>
 </p>

 Pentheus — your go-to command-line buddy for keeping your databases safe and sound!
-Built with Rust, this nifty tool makes backing up and storing your SQLite, MySQL, and PostgreSQL databases super easy.
+Built with `Rust`, this nifty tool makes backing up and storing your `SQLite`, `MySQL`, and `PostgreSQL` databases super easy.
 Let’s make sure your data is always protected!

 ## Features

-- Multi-Database Support: Back up your SQLite, MySQL, and PostgreSQL databases without breaking a sweat.
+- Multi-Database Support: Back up your `SQLite`, `MySQL`, and `PostgreSQL` databases without breaking a sweat.
-- Storage Options Galore: Choose to stash your backups locally or in the cloud (Amazon S3) — your choice!
+- Storage Options Galore: Choose to stash your backups locally or in the cloud (Amazon `S3`) — your choice!
 - Compression Magic: Want to save some space?
 Go ahead and compress those backups!
 - Automated Backups: Set up cron jobs to handle backups automatically.
 Just set it and forget it!
 - Backup Tracking: Keep tabs on your backups with a handy state file—no more guessing!